spectrocloud/librarium/content/docs/04-clusters/03-edge/02-edge-configuration/35-installer-reference.md

 | `networkInterface.gateway` | The network gatway IP address. |
 | `networkInterface.nameserver` | The IP address of the DNS nameserver this interface should route requests to.|

+# Customizing Product UID

+The Product UID serves as a unique identifier for Edge Hosts.
+To integrate the customized Edge Host into the system, generate a registration token in the tenant settings.
+This token serves as a unique identifier for the Edge Host.

+The system determines the UID in a priority sequence.
+First, it uses a preferred name for the Edge Host.
+If that is not available, it attempts to extract the UID from specified files using regular expressions.
+It reads the product UUID from the ```/sys/class/dmi/id/product_uuid``` file if still unsuccessful.
+Finally, if no UID is obtained, the system generates a random UUID prefixed with "edge-".
+The UID is checked for unsupported characters, and files with the characters ``` /?#&+%,$~!@*(){}|=`;:<>’.^"" ``` are skipped.
+Additionally, the UID is truncated to a maximum length of 128 characters if it exceeds this limit.

 # Example Configuration

 The following example shows how user data configuration is used to customize the edge host installation process.